Skip to product information

 History

-Honey Orchid Phoenix oolong has been cultivated in the Phoenix Mountain region for generations, with origins tracing back over a thousand years and rising to prominence during the Song dynasty (960–1279).
+Phoenix Sunrise has been cultivated in the Phoenix Mountain region for generations, with origins tracing back over a thousand years and rising to prominence during the Song dynasty (960–1279).
 Ancient "mother trees," some over 600 years old, are prized for their deep roots that absorb unique minerals, giving the tea a distinct character and connecting it to its rich heritage.

 Production